erwinkramer/bank-api/README.md

 This mode starts the [Stable](/BankApi.Service.Stable/) and [Beta](/BankApi.Service.Beta/) versions of the API, including an [MCP server](/BankApi.Mcp/) for the Stable version, in context of Aspire.

-1. Make sure a container runtime is started and (if using anything other than docker), Aspire is set to use that runtime:
+1. Make sure a container runtime is started and Aspire is set to use that runtime (if using anything other than docker):

     ```bash
     podman machine start